tencentyun/intlcloud-documents/yehe_doc/开发者服务/项目管理/最佳实践/如何利用好目标管理（OKR）_intl_en.md

 ##  Launch Phase

 Teams implementing OKRs for the first time must confirm the implementation cycle and process, and organize OKR training for all members.
 If members cannot understand the OKR concept, OKRs may become another KPI tool.
-See  **[Three Musketeers of Agile Performance Management: OKRs, KPIs, and CFRs](http://help.coding.net/insight/posts/ea45ccf0/)** for details on the concept.

 ###  Step 1: Establish a special implementation team